ConservationInternational/COA001/src/test/README.md

 # Testing

-`nom test` runs all tests
+`npm test` runs all tests

 Tests are based on:
 - [Mocha][0] for the general testing library
 - [Chai][1] for expectations (with some plugins for dealing with things like Promises)

-TODO make tests work for single examples, and then document how to do so
+To run an individual test:

+`NODE_ENV=test mocha src/test/server/routes/users.test.js`

 ## Organization